 All chapters are required to provide guestlists for any social events with alcohol.
 Your guest list should include members and pledges/associate/new members as well as any nonmember guests.
 A chapter must also include any alumni on the guest list.
-You must provide the date of birth for individuals on the guest list.
+The Office of Fraternity and Sorority Life will keep a copy of guest lists.
 It is strongly encouraged that chapters maintain a copy of their guest list for three (3) years.